Clarence Tillenius: Career

 In 2005, Tillenius painted two of sixty cement polar bears, each 8 ft tall and weighing 10000 lb, created as a fundraising project for Cancer Care Manitoba.
 "Knights of the Polar Circle" features 15 smaller polar bears painted on it in a number of story themes.
-"Pondering Grizzly" was the only grizzly bear in the collection and now stands guard in front of Winnipeg City Hall on Main Street.
+Tillenius' work "Pondering Grizzly" was the only grizzly bear in the collection and now stands guard in front of Winnipeg City Hall on Main Street.
 Peter Sawatzky assisted Tillenius by creating a hump on the bear's back and permanent claws characteristic of grizzly bears.

-Tillenius's paintings are found in private and corporate collections across North America and in Japan and Sweden.
+Tillenius's paintings are found in private and corporate collections across North America and in Japan, Sweden and Squamish British Columbia.

 Death

 Tillenius died in Winnipeg on January 22, 2012, at the age of 98.
 At the artist's request, his family issued the following text after his death.